botpress/botpress/docs/guide/docs/managing/user-auth.md

 ```

 ### Module Implementation

-Now that we have a working module, let's get into the implementation.
 For simplicity, we will use Passport.js along with a Twitter Strategy to implement the OAuth flow.
 Go ahead and install those dependencies.

 Once done, we need to add our Twitter App API keys so that our chatbot can properly authenticate the user to Twitter.
 We achieve this by creating a module config file for each bot.
 Add the following file in the config directory of desired chatbots: